lhchavez/gtalkjsonproxy/README.md

-GTalkJsonProxy is released under the terms of the [CC BY-NC-SA license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+GTalkJsonProxy is released under the terms of the [CC BY-NC-SA license][1].

-# Setup dev environment
+# What is it?

+This is the JSON proxy used by the [Gchat][2] app to talk to the GoogleTalk IM service.
+Its client API is JSON over HTTP, which is translates into XMPP to send to Google.
+Crucially, the connection is maintained on the server side and messages are sent to the phone app using Microsoft's push notification server.

+Although it's currently tightly bound to Microsoft's push notification system, this server could be adapted to run battery-friendly IM clients on iOS or Android.
+Likewise, the GoogleTalk specific stuff can be stripped out to make a generic XMPP proxy.

+# How can I hack it?

 ## Prerequisites:

+* node
 * npm
-* node.js
 * redis

 ## Install dependencies: